 With photographing animals, you really do want nice weather.
 In landscape photography, the generally accepted rule is the more exotic the weather the better, but this doesn't work well with chickens.
 Ever tried to keep a chicken still in a rain storm?

-Some things such as puddles may work in your favour if it's done raining, but wet chickens ain't exactly purty to look at.
+Some things such as puddles may work in your favour if it's done raining, but wet chickens aren't exactly purty to look at.
 That's just my take on it.

 This is a remarkably controversial topic in the photography world.
 Some feel photo editing is like lying or cheating, making things appear better than they are.
 Me, I think a little photo editing is a good tool to have in your bag of photography tricks and it has saved many an image.
 Just note that some contests may have requirements of no editing.

 Say you're taking pictures in low light and you end up with an image that isn't blurry and has the subject in a decent pose, but it's too dark.
 Using the automatic exposure adjust really helps eliminate some of that gloom that can wreck pictures.
-One part of an image too light?
-Use "burn" to give a subtle darkening.
+The curve tool (next to clone, see later images) also changes exposure and is better than changing one element at a time.
+Is one part of an image too light?
+Use "Burn" to give a subtle darkening.
+Is one too dark?
+"Dodge" will fix that.

-My favourite tool is the "clone" tool.
+My favourite feature (Premium members only) is the "Clone" tool.
 It's really helpful for getting photobombers out of an otherwise great image.

 Improving Your Chicken Photography